ivancuric/onrender/README.md

 **Pro-tips:**
  * Best used while there are no other long layout / paint operations running.
-But why would you have long running layout / paint operations on the first place? ಠ_ಠ
+But why would you have multiple long running layout / paint operations on the first place? ಠ_ಠ
  * Don't use while scrolling, since it will invalidate the layout and force `getBoundingClientRect` and [cause layout thrashing](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).
  * Works wonders if you have to toggle the `display` attribute before firing any transitions on the element.